Thomas Pott: England

 After the Union of Crowns in 1603, Thomas Pott continued to serve Prince Henry in England.
 He was made Keeper of Temple Newsam, for which he was paid two shilling a day, and was confirmed as the custodian of the Prince's dogs in April 1605.
 An account records Pott paying £30 for hounds for the Prince.
 These dogs were sent abroad as diplomatic gifts.
 A groom or huntsman dressed in red and yellow Stuart livery clothes can be seen in two paintings of Henry hunting with a courtier companion.
 Two versions of the picture exist, showing the Prince's friends Robert Devereux and John Harington, with their attendant half-hidden behind the horse.

 Pott worked for Ulrik, Duke of Holstein, the brother of Anne of Denmark, when he visited England and hunted at Royston, and the Duke wrote to Thomas Lake to make sure his wages were paid.
 Pott was appointed keeper of the king's "slughounds" in October 1606.

-In January 1607, King James made a joke in a letter to Sir Robert Cecil.
+In January 1606 or 1607, King James made a joke in a letter to Robert Cecil.
 As "Tom Potte hath a fine kennel of very little beagles ready to carry to France", he wondered if Cecil would be "one of that number".
 James called Cecil his beagle and made fun of his stature.

 Pott was naturalized as a denizen of England in February 1608.
 He became keeper of Hay or Haia Park near Knaresborough in 1608, and this grant was listed amongst those made to Scottish courtiers.
 Henry Slingsby of Scriven objected to this gift to Pott, as the keepership of Hay Park had long been in his family.
 The park is the site of Hay-a-Park Gravel Pit, and now a nature reserve.
 Pott also had keeperships of Beaumont Grange and Kirby Park near Tattershall Castle in Lincolnshire, properties of the Duchy of Lancaster.
 These places, and Scalm Park, near Selby were all low lying and marshy or on gravel beds, and Kirby is also now a nature reserve.